MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-integration-process.md

 ### Branching out limitations

+- Branch out requires permissions listed in [permissions table](#permissions-needed-for-common-operations).
+- There must be an available capacity for this action.
-- All workspace, branch and folder limitations apply when branching out to a new workspace.
+- All [workspace](./intro-to-git-integration.md#considerations-and-limitations) and [branch naming limitations](#branch-and-folder-limitations) apply when branching out to a new workspace.
-- When branching out, a new workspace is created and the settings from the original folder aren't copied.
+- When branching out, a new workspace is created and the settings from the original workspace aren't copied.
 Adjust any settings or definitions to ensure that the new workspace meets your organization's policies.
 - Only [Git supported items](./intro-to-git-integration.md#supported-items) are available in the new workspace.
 - The related branches list only shows branches and workspaces you have permission to view.
-- There must be enough available capacity for this action.
-- Requires permissions listed in [permissions table](#permissions-needed-for-common-operations).
 - [Git integration](../../admin/git-integration-admin-settings.md) must be enabled.

 ### Sync and commit limitations